 - Make a list of all medications you're taking, including vitamins and supplements.

 - Take a family member or friend, if possible.
-Sometimes it can be difficult to soak up all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Write down questions to ask your doctor.

 Preparing a list of questions before your appointment will help you make the most of your time with your doctor.
 For latex allergy, some basic questions to ask your doctor include: